Follow the step by step process or choose what situation that best describes you:

 On Thursday, you will take the Wyoming essay exam, 10 Wyoming-specific essay questions.
 Subject areas may include:

-Fill out the Application for Admission to the Wyoming State Bar.
-The deadline to file the application for the July exam is March 1, and for the February exam, Oct.
-1 of the previous year.
+Fill out the Petition and Application for Admission to the Wyoming State Bar by Examination.
+The deadline to file the application for the July exam is April 15, and for the February exam, Nov 15 of the previous year.
 There are no late filing deadlines.
 Along with your application:

-Mail all of the above to Clerk of the Wyoming Supreme Court, 2301 Capitol Avenue
+Mail all the above to Clerk of the Wyoming Supreme Court, 2301 Capitol Avenue

 Wyoming Bar Pass Rates